ashes999/butterfly/README.md

 Simple, beautiful, static blogs.
 Butterfly combines data from JSON files with a Twitter Bootstrap UI to produce a simple, minimal blog.
 Perfect for hosting on websites like GitHub Pages!

-- Static content: no server back-end required
+- **Blazing Fast:** no server back-end required.
+Everything is static HTML.
-- Easy to write: content files are all in Markdown format
+- **Easy to use:** updating your blog is as easy as writing Markdown.
-- Beautiful: uses Twitter Bootstrap for templates.
+- **Customizable:** you control how the final HTML looks.

 # Prerequisites